altmp/altv-types/docs/articles/player/server-player-props.md

 ## player.id

 Used to **get** the player's current id.
 These are strictly unique to the join order of a player.
+If a player disconnects its id will be reused by the new player who connects or vehicle which will be created later.

 ID's may be used up to the value `65535`.
-After reaching 65,535 the id is recycled to a new joiner.

 ```js
 alt.on('playerConnect', handleConnect);